If you have Essentials edition, classic Sites are not available.

-As a G Suite administrator, you can turn classic Sites on or off for people in your organization.
-People who have classic or new Sites turned on can use it to create and manage websites at your organization’s web address.
+As an administrator, you can turn classic and new Sites on or off for people in your organization.
+People who have classic and new Sites turned on can use it to create and manage websites at your organization’s web address.

 Using multiple domains?
 People in all your domains can use Sites.
 For details, see Add multiple domains or domain aliases.